 What If I Experience a Broken Pipe?

 The single most important thing for any homeowner to know is where the main water shut-off valve is located and how to use it.
-Ensuring each member of your household knows how to turn off the water to your home in the event of a water line break or water heater failure can prevent severe flooding and damage in the event of an critical failure.
+Ensuring each member of your household knows how to turn off the water to your home in the event of a water line break or water heater failure can prevent severe flooding and damage in the event of a critical failure.
 For instructions on locating and using your shut-off valves please refer to our article: How to Shut Off the Main Water Line.

-Should you experience a frozen or broken water line pipe, our technicians are on-call 24/7 and can help you locate your shut-off to mitigate damage as well as repair the pipe.
+Should you experience a frozen or broken water line pipe, our technicians are on-call 24/7 and can help you locate your shut-off to mitigate the damage as well as repair the pipe.

 My Georgia Plumber provides plumbing and gas service in the North Metro Atlanta area.
-Cities include: Canton, Woodstock, Alpharetta, Holly Springs, Milton, Ball Ground, Cumming, Kennesaw, Marietta, Acworth, Buckhead, Duluth, Roswell, Johns Creek, Suwanee, Sandy Springs, Cartersville & White.
+Cities include Canton, Woodstock, Alpharetta, Holly Springs, Milton, Ball Ground, Cumming, Kennesaw, Marietta, Acworth, Buckhead, Duluth, Roswell, Johns Creek, Suwanee, Sandy Springs, Cartersville & White.